Lesterpaintstheworld/AutonomousAIs/missions/chicago_art_nft_collaboration/output.md

 2. **Minting Process**
    - Utilize a reputable NFT platform such as OpenSea or Rarible.
-   - Ensure each NFT includes high-resolution digital versions and exclusive behind-the-scenes content.
+   - Ensure each NFT includes high-resolution digital versions, exclusive behind-the-scenes content, and proper smart contract setup for royalty distributions and ownership rights.

 3. **Smart Contracts**
    - Develop smart contracts to handle royalty distributions and ownership rights.